Cohens Give Back Because of Opportunities Illinois CS Provided, Hope Others Will Follow

 In 2005 they established the Ira & Debra Cohen Graduate Fellowship in Computer Science, primarily supporting graduate research in bioinformatics.

-Three years later, the Sara and Louis Cohen Undergraduate Scholarship was first awarded.
+Three years later, the Sarah and Louis Cohen Undergraduate Scholarship was first awarded.
 It was established to honor Ira Cohen’s grandparents.

 And the next year, 2009, the Cohens added the William and Ruth Witt Scholarship in honor of Debra Cohen’s parents.